 To select the right KPIs, I recommend taking the following three steps: First, use the user and business goals in the product strategy to select an initial set of indicators.
 Then take into account the product goals on the product roadmap to discover additional KPIs.
 Finally, choose further indicators to assess the health of your product and team.
 This, of course, assumes that you have a validated product strategy and a realistic product roadmap in place.
 If that’s not the case, then I recommend creating those two plans first.

 As you may have noticed, I suggest using a goal-directed approach to identify the right indicators.
 I am not a big fan of “standard” KPIs, for example, customer acquisition cost (CAC), churn, and number of active users for SaaS products.
 While it’s helpful to be aware of the indicators that may be commonly used for the type of product you manage, it would be a mistake to blindly adopt them.
-Employing user, business, and product goals to guide the selection of KPIs avoids this mistake and it ensures that your indicators are relevant and helpful.
+Employing user, business, and product goals to guide the selection of KPIs avoids this mistake and it ensures that your indicators are relevant and helpful, as the following image shows.
+You can download the infographic by clicking on the picture.

 Step 1: Take Advantage of the Product’s User and Business Goals